northeastern-rc/rc-public-documentation/docs/source/using-discovery/usingslurm.rst

 Slurm Job Arrays
 ================
-In high-performance computing (HPC) environments, users often need to run large numbers of jobs that are very similar, such as simulations with varying input parameters or the processing of multiple data files.
+In HPC environments, users often need to run large numbers of jobs that are very similar, such as simulations with varying input parameters or the processing of multiple data files.
 Managing and tracking individual jobs can be a cumbersome and time-consuming process.
 Enter: Slurm job arrays.

 A job array is a collection of related jobs submitted to Slurm as a single entity.
 A unique index identifies each job in the array, which runs independently on a separate compute node.
 The index can specify different input files or parameters for each job, allowing for the efficient processing of many similar tasks.